Distributed Dual Subgradient Methods with Averaging and Applications to Grid Optimization: Proof of Theorem

-$\bullet$ \emph{Step (c): Bounding the deviation of $\v{Z}_j$'s from its centroid:} Consider $\v{\zeta} \in \Rset^{N \times M}$, given by and define $\v{P} := \v{I} - \frac{1}{N}\bone \bone^\T$, where $\bone \in \Rset^{N}$ is a vector of all ones and $\v{I}\in\Rset^{N \times N}$ is the identity matrix.
-Using this notation, we deduce where, $\vnorm{\cdot}_F$ denotes the Frobenius norm of a matrix.
-Then, the $\v{Z}$-updates can be written as with $\v{\varphi}(t) \in \Rset^{N \times M}$; an analysis similar to \eqref{eq:Zbart.t1} gives that each row has a 2-norm bounded above by $D_Z$, implying Using \eqref{eq:zeta.phi}, we then obtain utilizing the fact that $\v{W}$ and $\v{P}$ commute.
+Using \eqref{eq:zeta.phi}, we then obtain utilizing the fact that $\v{W}$ and $\v{\Delta}$ commute.
 To bound the first term in \eqref{eq:PYt1}, note that $\v{W}$ is doubly stochastic for which the Perron-Frobenius theorem \cite[Theorem 8.4.4]{HJbook} implies that its eigenvalue with largest absolute value is unity for which $\bone$ is the eigenvector.
-However, $\bone^\T \v{P} = 0$, which in turn suggests $\v{P} \v{\zeta}(t)$ is orthogonal to this eigenvector.
+However, $\bone^\T \v{\Delta} = 0$, which in turn suggests $\v{\Delta} \v{\zeta}(t)$ is orthogonal to this eigenvector.
 Using the Courant-Fischer theorem \cite[Theorem 4.2.11]{HJbook}, we then obtain where $\sigma_2(\v{W})$ is the second largest singular value of $\v{W}$.
 Since $\v{W}$ is irreducible and aperiodic, $\sigma_2(\v{W}) \in (0,1)$.
 We bound the second term in \eqref{eq:PYt1} as because the 2-norm is sub-multiplicative.
 Using the bounds in \eqref{eq:Xk1.2} and \eqref{eq:VX} in \eqref{eq:PYt1}, imply Iterating the above inequality gives Then, \eqref{eq:norm2} and \eqref{eq:PYt.2} imply \eqref{eq:Z.centroid}, finishing step (c) of the proof.

 $\bullet$ \emph{Step (d).
 Combining steps (a), (b), (c) to derive the result:} Note that \eqref{eq:opt.gap} and \eqref{eq:const.viol} together with the definition of $\mathscr{V}_T$ give where the second inequality follows from using \eqref{eq:Z.centroid}.
 Using $\eta = \eta_0/\sqrt{T}$, we then obtain the upper bound in \eqref{eq:result}.